Branch of a Foreign Company in Germany

 - office fees, which I will typically bear as I want to provide turnkey services.

 Is it not better to incorporate?

 If you are seriously intending to make business here, then best incorporate.
-At first glance, the branch is cheaper / more quickly provided – freely admitted.
-The devil is however in the details.
+At first glance, the branch seems cheaper / more quickly provided – freely admitted.
+The devil however is in the details.
 The tax office needs to understand what is German and what is home business.
 In doubt, they will assume all is German business and therefore taxable here.
 Then you have to prove that it is not subject to German taxation, which can become difficult.
 You will have to present your bank statements from which will typically have to be translated – if not already at least in English.
 Banks over here are reluctant to open an account for "only" a branch.
 German business persons are typically very reluctant to engage with a foreign business if they are not incorporated here.
 Depending on your ability to invest, I recommend either a UG (= 1 € statutory capital, a.k.a. mini-GmbH) or a GmbH (= 25 k€ statutory capital).

 What about taxes for a branch?

-Generally, a representation is not subject to any taxes because it does transact any business in Germany.
+Generally, a representation is not subject to any taxes because it does not transact any business in Germany.
 Its sole function is to represent the parent company.
 Business is transacted and invoices are written at headquarters.